dennisreimann/uiengine/docs/config.md

 ### Breakpoints

-The breakpoints defined here will be shown in the viewport resizer tool for the variant preview.
+The breakpoints defined here will be shown in the preview settings.
 Declare them with the name as key and the minimum media query pixel being the value.

 ```js